Please ensure Javascript is enabled for purposes of website accessibility

 What is Myelopathy?

-Myelopathy is a broad word for spinal cord neurological illnesses.
+Myelopathy is a broad term for spinal cord neurological illnesses.
 It refers to a variety of medical diseases that include spinal cord injury or dysfunction.
 In its early stages, myelopathy can cause severe symptoms, while more severe damage can result in permanent disability.

 The majority of cases of myelopathy are caused by disorders that impair the myelin sheath, which is a protective covering surrounding nerve cells, or by physical trauma to the spinal cord, such as a car accident.
 Myelopathy might also happen because of changes in the spine that come with getting older and are more common in older people.
 Several theories have been proposed, but further research is needed to determine how they induce myelopathy.

 Rest, physical therapy, and surgery may be used to treat myelopathy.
 Treatment aims to minimize symptoms and enhance functioning for a better quality of life.
-Accurate diagnosis and understanding of underlying reasons can help myelopathy patients better manage and treat their condition.
+Accurate diagnosis and understanding of the underlying reasons can help myelopathy patients better manage and treat their condition.

 Common Symptoms of Myelopathy